|Best memory foam mattress||Tuft & Needle Mint Mattress||Check Price||

 Best mattress for back pain relief: Casper Sleep Wave Foam Mattress

 Looking for some relief?
 This all-foam mattress was created to help alleviate aches while you sleep.
-Designed with SupportTM Max, which uses softer foam around the shoulders and encourages healthy spinal alignment, this mattress is an excellent choice for people with back pain.
+Designed with SupportTM Max, which uses softer foam around the shoulders and encourages healthy spinal alignment, this option is an excellent choice for people with back pain.
 What’s more, cooling technology reduces the retention of heat within the foam.
 And supportive gel pads in the middle to provide additional cushion for the spine.
+Click here for our review of the Casper Wave Hybrid mattress.

 Best mattress for durability: Nod Hybrid by Tuft & Needle